 #7 Lack of nutrients

 Iron, Magnesium, Nitrogen, Potassium, and Zinc deficiencies can cause yellowing of the leaves.
 Assuming that the symptoms are due to nutritional deficiencies should come after eliminating all the previously mentioned causes.
-Have your soil tested before applying treatment.
+Get your soil tested before applying treatment.
 Your county extension should be able to do the soil test for you.
 It will also give you the proper guidelines to fix your soil.

 #8 Old leaves